Omnimods/Omnimods/README.md

 https://crowdin.com/project/factorio-mods-localization

 ## Adding Omnimatter compatibility to your mod:
+(All functions are provided in our data stage, extraction functions are executed in data-updates and autoplace removal in data-final-fixes)

 - Add an ore to omnimatter (creates extraction recipes):
   - omni.matter.add_resource(orename, tier)